NeoJax/phase-2-challenge/part-4/quiz.md

 What packages do you have installed via homebrew?
 I'm not sure if you are asking how to list that or what i have installed so I will put both down.
-Using "brew list" I get
+Using "brew list" I get.
 go		icu4c		openssl		readline
 hub		node		postgresql

 On a UNIX computer, how do you find the process id of a running process?
-You would type in "ps" and it would be under PID
+You would type in "ps" and it would be under PID.

 In a terminal, what does control-c do?